 An Autonomous Institute supported by Department of Science & Technology, Govt. of India

-- List of Selected PhD candidates for Aug session (click here)
+- List of selected candidates for Postdoc fellowship session Feb 2018 (Click Here)

 Discovery of new transparent thin film material could improve electronics and solar cells